The Three Questions

 "The Three Questions" is a 1903 short story by Russian author Leo Tolstoy as part of the collection What Men Live By, and Other Tales.
 The story takes the form of a parable, and it concerns a king who wants to find the answers to what he considers the three most important questions in life.

-Synopsis:
+Synopsis

-A king determines that he will be able to cope with any occurrence if he has the answers to three critical questions:
+One day, a king determines that he will be able to cope with any occurrence if he has the answers to three critical questions:

-What is the best time to begin everything?

-Who are the best people to listen to?

-What is the most important thing to do?